jcleira/kata02-karate-chop/README.md

 - Interface ready.
 - Concurrent (using Mutexes) - not totally sure about this one.
 - Recursive - not something I would normally do (in Go).

+#### entry 02

+I would be creating a package for each implementation, and I would not include any `package main` (executable) as only I would need test to pass.

+Starting with the first implementation (basic), first step: create unit testing, I would be using testify (for simple asserts) and table tests (that looks so fine).